-Singapore is special to me, and it surprises me that I haven’t written too much about it as yet.
+Singapore was my first international trip and hence is special to me, and it surprises me that I haven’t written too much about it as yet.
 I’ve written a lot about my recent Thailand trips.
 I have also shared a lot of travel tales from my Israel trip.
 There are plenty of articles on this travel blog about various destinations I’ve travelled to, Indian and international.

 But – my Singapore travel blog posts are far and in between.
 I wonder why…